How to Sync Android Apps to SD Card? Ways, Tricks, & FAQs

-- Tap on Settings icon and select Applications or Apps in this section.
+- Tap on the Settings icon and select Applications or Apps in this section.

-- Choose Application manager to bring out all the Apps installed on your phone.
+- Choose the Application manager to bring out all the Apps installed on your phone.

-- Elect the App you want to move and click on Move to SD Card option.
+- Select the App you want to move and click on the Move to SD Card option.
 Here, if you are using a stock Android device, you can navigate to Storage> Change> SD card to move the application.

-- When you see the Move to SD Card option turns to Move to Device Storage, the moving process is completed.
+- When you see the Move to SD Card option turn to Move to Device Storage, the moving process is completed.

-However, not all the devices allow this feature, such as Samsung, LG, Sony, etc. But there is a little trick that you can use to adopt SD card as internal storage with Windows Command Line on these devices.
+However, not all devices allow this feature, such as Samsung, Sony, etc. But there is a little trick that you can use to adopt SD card as internal storage with the Windows Command Line on these devices.

 Before adopting SD as internal storage, you need to know that:

-* Remember to backup all contents on the SD card.
-All the data and settings will be wiped after formatting so don't forget to make a backup in advance.
+* Remember to back up all content on the SD card. - All the data and settings will be wiped after formatting so don't forget to make a backup in advance.

 Now, we can begin to adopt the SD card as internal storage.
 You can 2 methods to achieve this goal here: